Ballynafid

 Ballynafid is one of 15 townlands of the civil parish of Leny in the barony of Corkaree in the Province of Leinster.
 The townland covers 374 acre, of which 108 acre are within the adjacent civil parish of Portnashangan.
-The neighbouring townlands are: Culleendarragh to the north, Culleenabohoge and Knightswood to the east, Clanhugh Demesne and Portnashangan to the south and Heathland and Kilpatrick to the west.
+The neighboring townlands are: Culleendarragh to the north, Culleenabohoge and Knightswood to the east, Clanhugh Demesne and Portnashangan to the south, and Heathland and Kilpatrick to the west.

-In the 1911 census of Ireland there were 4 houses and 41 inhabitants in the townland.
+In the 1911 census of Ireland, there were 4 houses and 41 inhabitants in the townland.